-The researchers confirmed that killer whales, or orcas, were in the vicinity and they were indeed hunting right whales and gray whales who were also there.
-As apex predators, orcas (who are in the dolphin family) most likely contributed to the view of whales as giant, aggressive sea monsters.
+The researchers confirmed that killer whales, or orcas, were in the vicinity and they were indeed hunting right whales and gray whales who were also there.18 As apex predators, orcas (who are in the dolphin family) most likely contributed to the view of whales as giant, aggressive sea monsters.

 While there are not any known whale deities from ancient Egypt, southwest of Cairo is one of the most important sites ever discovered that tells the story of the evolution of whales.
 Wadi Al-Hitan, or Whale Valley, contains an immense collection of fossils of the early ancestors of whales.
-A UNESCO World Heritage Site, Wadi Al-Hitan contains fossils that show the evolution of whales from land-dwelling creatures to ocean mammals.
+A UNESCO World Heritage Site, Wadi Al-Hitan contains fossils that show the evolution of whales from land-dwelling creatures to ocean mammals.19

-As a seafaring people, the ancient Greeks inevitably came across whales.
+As seafaring people, the ancient Greeks inevitably came across whales.
 They certainly had a number of stories about dolphins.
 The Greeks also told stories of a whale island, which they called aspidoceleon.
-As in the story of Sinbad, in Greek myths sailors would mistakenly anchor on the aspidoceleon, thinking it was an island, when in fact it turned into a blood-thirsty whale that would eat them.
+As in the story of Sinbad, in Greek myths sailors would mistakenly anchor on the aspidoceleon, thinking it was an island, when in fact it turned into a blood-thirsty whale that would eat them.20

 In other Greek myths, Poseidon, the god of the sea, had a whale or sea monster named Cetus.
 In the story, Queen Cassiopeia of Ethiopia had a daughter named Andromeda.
 She was so proud of her daughter’s beauty that she boasted that Andromeda was even more beautiful than Poseidon’s sea nymphs, the Nereids.

 Enraged by this hubris, Poseidon sent Cetus to attack Ethiopia.
 Terrified of the monster, Cassiopeia decided she would offer Andromeda to Cetus, chaining her to a rock at the ocean’s edge.
 Thankfully, the monster-slayer Perseus came on to the scene, using Medusa’s head to turn the Cetus into stone.
-Bereft at the death of his sea monster, Poseidon threw the stone Cetus into the sky where it became a constellation.
+Bereft at the death of his sea monster, Poseidon threw the stone Cetus into the sky where it became a constellation.21

 The Celts didn’t venture into the deep sea as much as the Vikings did.
 However, they had a few sea deities who may have been inspired by whales.
 And later generations told whale stories.

 Like the Muslims and the ancient Greeks, the Irish had a tale about sailors landing on an island that turned out to be a whale.
-In the Irish case, the leader of the crew was the 6th century explorer Saint Brendan the Navigator.
+In the Irish case, the leader of the crew was the 6th century explorer Saint Brendan the Navigator.25

 The ancient Scandinavians were fearful of whales, though they hunted them for food.
 (Unfortunately, that tradition endures in our modern world.)

 In one story in the collection of sagas known as Heimskringla, King Harald of Denmark commands his warlock to go to Iceland on a fact-finding mission.
 So, the warlock shapeshifts into a whale and swims there.
-However, no matter where he goes along the coast of the island, Icelandic guardian spirits, including a dragon, toads, and a giant bird, deter him, so the king is forced to give up on attacking Iceland.
+However, no matter where he goes along the coast of the island, Icelandic guardian spirits, including a dragon, toads, and a giant bird, deter him, so the king is forced to give up on attacking Iceland.27

 Native American Whale Symbolism and Meaning

 For the Native American cultures of the Pacific Northwest, such as the Inuit, the whale is sacred and a symbol of good luck and abundance.
 This is mainly because, like the caribou, the whale is an important source of food.
-In addition, for the Salish People, the whale symbolizes wisdom and spiritual awareness.
+In addition, for the Salish People, the whale symbolizes wisdom and spiritual awareness.28

 Sedna, Goddess of the Sea

 The Inuit goddess Sedna is associated with whales and other sea animals.
 In different versions of the story, her father throws her into the sea.
-Hence, she becomes a vengeful goddess who must be placated or she causes havoc for people when they venture into the ocean.
+Hence, she becomes a vengeful goddess who must be placated or she causes havoc for people when they venture into the ocean.29

 The Raven and the Whale